 Making these egg drop soups during the cold and rainy days would help warm up the kitchen as we started our day, and, oftentimes, I would have a small cup of Hot and Sour Soup or egg drop soup for breakfast.
 It is comforting and satisfying, and consuming it makes me feel better.
-Thanks to its anti-inflammatory properties.

 What are the Ingredients?

-- Broth: I make my Homemade Bone Broth from scratch, but you can use store-bought broth, or water is totally fine to use.
+- Broth - I make my Homemade Bone Broth from scratch, but you can use store-bought broth, or water is totally fine to use.

 - Seasonings and Spices: Some of the basics are salt, black or white pepper, garlic powder, ground ginger, and turmeric powder.

-- Sesame Oil: Optional but highly recommended for a nutty flavor.
+- Sesame Oil - Optional but highly recommended for a nutty flavor.

 How to Make Egg Drop Soup